Music Complete: Release

 Music Complete was released on 25 September in five different formats: CD, regular and limited-edition double-clear LP, digital download, and an 8-piece deluxe vinyl box set.
 All CD and LP orders come with MP3 and audio downloads of the album.
 The deluxe box set includes the clear double LP, along with extended versions of all 11 tracks on six different coloured vinyl (the 9 tracks of extended version later re-released as Complete Music in 2016).
 The box set was released on 6 November 2015.
 A limited edition re-release was issued for Love Record Stores day, 20 June 2020.
 The double vinyl LP was pressed in orange vinyl and issued in a gatefold sleeve.
-The release included a 12 page booklet.
+The release included a 12-page booklet.

 Reception

-Music Complete received generally positive reviews from critics.
+Music Complete received highly positive reviews from critics.
 On Metacritic, the album has a weighted average score of 76 out of 100 based on 21 reviews, which indicates "generally favorable reviews".
 Mixmags S. Worthy described the record as "an album of outstanding pop, shuddering dance-rock and intricate electronic moods.
 Barry Walters of Rolling Stone wrote: "Just as Curtis' suicide inspired his bandmates to reinvent themselves as New Order in 1980, Hook's departure frees them to create their most varied and substantial work in decades."
 Michael Roffman of Consequence of Sound called Music Complete "the rare late era LP that blossoms with life, while also echoing the past", while Tim Jonze of The Guardian wrote that the album "feels like the freshest thing they've done in ages."

 Pitchfork critic T. Cole Rachel called it their most refined album since Technique, and remarked that Music Complete sounds like "classic New Order" and that the album "certainly doesn’t do anything to diminish New Order’s formidable legacy, but it doesn’t necessarily expand upon it either."
 Stephen Dalton of Uncut felt that it "drags and trundles in places", but is "easily New Order's best album since Technique, and probably their most musically diverse ever."
 In a less favourable review, Tim Sendra of AllMusic called it "a watered-down and uninspired album by a band that lost the plot long ago and can now only capture an occasional glimmer of what made it so great in the first place."
 Concluding a less favourable 1 of 5 star review, Truck & Driver wrote: "...full of soggy, uninspired self-indulgent material that sounds like a mish-mash of 80s B-sides.
 Save your money."